philipgatzka/swclient/README.md

 # swclient
-A simple Client for the Shopware-API
+Just me learning go at the moment...